mlaurijsse/linux-mpu9150/README.md

          X: -2 Y: -62 Z: -4        ^C

-The default output of the *imu* program are the fused Euler angles.
+The default output of the <code>imu</code> program are the fused Euler angles.
 Other outputs are available such as the fused quaternion and the raw gyro, accel and mag values.
 See the source code.

-Keep in mind *imu* is just a demo app not optimized for any particular use.
-The idea is that you'll write your own program to replace *imu*.
+Keep in mind <code>imu</code> is just a demo app not optimized for any particular use.
+The idea is that you'll write your own program to replace <code>imu</code>.

-All of the functions in the Invensense SDK under the eMPL directory are available.
-See mpu9150/mpu9150.c for some examples.
+All of the functions in the Invensense SDK under the <code>eMPL</code> directory are available.
+See <code>mpu9150/mpu9150.c</code> for some examples.